Zhang Jin (gymnast): 2016

 Zhang made her senior debut at the Olympic Test Event in Rio de Janeiro where she finished seventeenth in the all-around with a total score of 54.316.
-Then at the Chinese Championships she won the bronze medal in the team event and placed tenth in the all-around.
+At the Chinese Championships, she won the bronze medal in the team event and placed tenth in the all-around.
 She was not named to China's 2016 Olympic team.
-In October, she competed at the Chinese Individual Championships but did not advance into any event finals.
+In October, she competed at the Chinese Individual Championships, but did not advance to any event finals.

 2017

 Zhang finished sixth in the all-around at the Stuttgart World Cup.
 Then at the Chinese Championships, she finished eighth in the all-around.
 At the National Games, she won the bronze medal with the Shanghai team.
 Individually, she finished tenth in the all-around, seventh on vault and floor exercise.
 She finished her season at the Chinese Individual Championships where she won gold on the floor exercise, silver on the vault, and bronze on the balance beam.